Projects & Studies

 Mowing Downstream from Ramsey Road, Cedar Bayou, 2003.

-Although a large floodplain exists in the upper and middle reaches of Cedar Bayou, this portion of the watershed is sparsely developed, and therefore, the flooding is more threatening to roads and agriculture than structures.
+Although a large floodplain exists in the upper and middle reaches of Cedar Bayou, this portion of the watershed is sparsely developed, and therefore, the flooding is more threatening to roads and agriculture than structures like houses and businesses.
 Flooding along the tributaries in the urbanizing portions of the watershed is a concern.

-Much of the Cedar Bayou watershed is undeveloped with the exception of the City of Baytown, located in Harris and Chambers Counties and Mont Belvieu, located in Chambers County.
+Much of the Cedar Bayou watershed is undeveloped with the exception of the City of Baytown, located in Harris and Chambers counties, and the City of Mont Belvieu, located in Chambers County.
 The watershed is primarily rural and agricultural, with the most development activity related to large commercial grass farming operations.
 Development of residential housing and/or industrial and commercial facilities is expected to increase slowly.

 Most of the primary stream and floodplain is environmentally sensitive due to the saltwater marshlands in the lower reaches and the undeveloped natural channel reaches upstream of Baytown.
 The Texas Parks and Wildlife Department considers the area around the mouth of Cedar Bayou to be a critical wildlife habitat.

 The Harris County Flood Control District has undertaken several maintenance projects along tributaries in the Cedar Bayou Watershed in the past year to improve the stormwater conveyance of the channel network.
 Selective clearing, or the removal of dead trees and obstructive vegetation, has occurred along Cedar Bayou tributaries identified as Q125-00-00, Q126-00-00 (Krenek Ditch), and Q136-00-00.
 Desiltations, or the removal of sediment in the bottom of the channel, has occurred along Cedar Bayou tributaries identified as Q128-00-00 (Adlong Ditch) and Q128-05-00.